 Sugar | 1g – 2g (0g added sugar)

 Ditch the sugar without sacrificing flavor with Saint Viviana’s collection of premium non-alcoholic wines.
-Made from winemakers and sommeliers in California and the Pacific Northwest, minimal ingredients are used when crafting these low sugar, low calorie NA wines.
+Made by winemakers and sommeliers in California and the Pacific Northwest, these low-sugar, low-calorie NA wines use minimal ingredients.
 If you’re on the hunt for medium-bodied cab with hints of plum and vanilla, Saint Viviana’s Cabernet Sauvignon will be your go-to.
-For those interested in a more fresher and light taste, the Sauvignon Blanc brings lively grapefruit, melon, and lemongrass blend that pairs perfect with charcuterie.
+For those interested in a fresher, lighter taste, the Sauvignon Blanc offers a lively blend of grapefruit, melon, and lemongrass that pairs perfectly with charcuterie.
 Yum!

 Customer Review | “I’ve been trying to like a red zero proof wine for years– and have been disappointed until now.
 The red Saint Viviana is as close to perfect a zero proof wine can come.
 The white Saint Viviana shines with vitality and can easily be passed off as the real thing.
 Thanks Zero Proof for making my dry January possible!” – Laura S. (Read more reviews.)